 The brash, colorful Sixth Doctor whose tumultuous tenure on 'Doctor Who' belied a deep and enduring love for the role.

-Colin Baker's path to the TARDIS was anything but straightforward.
-Trained as a solicitor, he turned to acting and found early television success as the scheming Paul Merroney in 'The Brothers.'
-When he was cast as the Sixth Doctor in 1984, he envisioned a darker, more arrogant Time Lord, a deliberate contrast to his predecessor's amiability.
-Clad in a famously loud, multicolored coat, his Doctor was cerebral, argumentative, and fiercely moral.
-His era, however, was plagued by behind-the-scenes turmoil at the BBC, including an 18-month hiatus and his eventual, unceremonious dismissal from the role.
-Despite this bitter professional experience, Baker's commitment to the Doctor Who universe never wavered.
-He became a stalwart of the convention scene, displaying a generosity and wit that won over fans.
-For decades, he has enthusiastically embraced the audio drama medium, giving his Doctor the nuanced, expansive stories television often denied him, cementing a complex but beloved legacy.
+Colin Baker played the Sixth Doctor on Doctor Who starting in 1984.
+He had trained as a solicitor before turning to acting, finding early television success as the scheming Paul Merroney in 'The Brothers.'
+His Doctor was a deliberate departure: darker, more arrogant, and clad in a famously loud multicolored coat.
+The character was cerebral, argumentative, and fiercely moral.
+Behind the scenes, the BBC experienced turmoil including an 18-month hiatus and Baker's eventual dismissal from the role.
+Despite that bitter experience, Baker never wavered in his commitment to the Doctor Who universe.
+He became a fixture of the convention scene, displaying generosity and wit that won over fans.
+For decades, he has enthusiastically embraced audio dramas, giving his Doctor the nuanced, expansive stories television often denied him.

 1928–1945